-The Reform Judaism blog, RJ.org, is the place to get the News and Views of Reform Jews from around North America and the world.
-Filled with facts and opinions, action items, regular posts from Movement leaders and interesting tidbits from the greater Jewish world, this site is the platform where Reform Jews come together to chat, opine, kibbitz and learn in an online community.
+RJ.org is the institutional blog of the Union for Reform Judaism.
+Filled with regular posts from Movement leaders and stories from congregations across North America and the world, this site is the platform where Reform Jews come together to chat, opine, kibbitz and learn in an online community.

-RJ.org is operated for the Reform Movement and its institutions by the Union for Reform Judaism, under policy guidelines established by the blog’s editorial board, a volunteer body appointed by the Chairman of the Board of the URJ.
+RJ.org is operated for the Reform Movement and its institutions by the URJ, under policy guidelines established by the blog’s editorial board, a volunteer body appointed by the Chairman of the Board of the URJ.
 The URJ is not responsible for the accuracy of the content of anything posted here other than posts signed by members of the URJ staff in their official, professional capacities.

 RJ.org accepts unsolicited submissions for consideration.
 Pieces that follow the formatting and style listed below are most likely to be published on the site, so please take time to read through these guidelines.
 Send submissions, along with biographical information (including any affiliation with a Reform congregation or institution) to firstname.lastname@example.org.